Mahim00zz/Project_Eliza/README.md

 # Project_Eliza
 Introducing project ELIZA a chatbot made with java that produces prompt and response based on string manipulation.

-In this project Eliza is produced on the basis of string manipulation.
+In this project, Eliza is produced on the basis of string manipulation.
 Using the prompt bank we store, gather, question and release a statement.
 All of this is randomized to make sure to keep the user interested.
 I hope you like it and play around with it.

 Screenshots: